 Instances of the President's delay in commuting death sentences has come under public debate as denial of justice.
 Should there be a time specified for the President to accept/reject such petitions?
 Analyse

-Arguments in Favor of Time-Bound Decisions
+Arguments for Time-Bound Presidential Decisions

 Challenges in Implementation